A few times a day, people reach out to Human Proof Designs and ask “what tools are the best for building niche sites?”

 Slack is a sleek messenger application for distributed teams.
-The founder Stewart Butterfield is clearly kicking Skypes ass right now, especially with it’s ease of use and reliability.
-Although tons of non-distributed teams use it as their messaging system - it’s works like online office that can essentially replace email.
+The founder Stewart Butterfield is clearly kicking Skypes's ass right now, especially with its ease of use and reliability.
+Although tons of non-distributed teams use it as their messaging system – it works like an online office that can essentially replace email.
 File sharing is easy and voice calling is super smooth.

 The best thing about Slack is it’s thousands of integrations – you can integrate everything from Trello to Stripe.
 Each integration is different so you’ll have to look at how each one works but the Slack is very flexible and quite easy to integrate with your team quickly.

 Price: Free!
 There are paid plans but the best thing for you to do is go with a free plan and then invite your team later.
-With each invite you’ll receive a credit from Slack towards a premium plan.
-The free plan should easily cover most teams needs.
+With each invite, you’ll receive credit from Slack towards a premium plan.
+The free plan should easily cover most teams' needs.

 Tools for Writing & Checking Articles

-Priding itself as the “world’s best grammar checker” - Max Lytvyn, one of the company's founders, definitely picked some low hanging fruit here.
+Priding itself as the “world’s best grammar checker” – Max Lytvyn, one of the company's founders, definitely picked some low-hanging fruit here.
 The grammar check in Microsoft word is hardly useful and everyone knows it.
-So it’s no surprise that they’ve grown quite a bit, especially in the student college level.
+So it’s no surprise that they’ve grown quite a bit, especially at the student college level.

 People with English as their second language will love this app.
 The spelling and grammar checking is superb and makes writing any sort of content better.
 Use this tool when hiring VA’s that don’t have english as their first language to do a spot check before they handle whatever public tasks you set for them.